Icon vs. Ethereum: Which One Is More Innovative?

 Ethereum 2.0:

-Ethereum has been undergoing a major upgrade known as Ethereum 2.0 or ETH2.
+Ethereum has been undergoing a significant upgrade known as Ethereum 2.0 or ETH2.
 This upgrade aims to transition the network from a Proof-of-Work (PoW) consensus mechanism to a Proof-of-Stake (PoS) consensus mechanism.
 This change is expected to enhance scalability, security, and energy efficiency.
 Ethereum 2.0 will also introduce shard chains, allowing the network to process multiple transactions simultaneously.

 Scalability Improvements: